Judge conditionally approves Purdue Pharma opioid settlement

 Drugmaker Johnson & Johnson and the three largest U.S. drug distribution companies recently announced a settlement that could be worth up to $26 billion if state and local governments agree.

 Individual trials also remain, including one scheduled to start in October in Cleveland over the role pharmacies played in the crisis.
-Other trials have been held this year in California, New York and West Virginia, though verdicts have not yet been reached.
+Other trials have been held this year in California, New York and West Virginia, though verdicts have yet to be reached.

 Credit: Seth Wenig